OnePlus 6T specs

 Unsurprisingly, this "Optic AMOLED" display looks to the eye very similar to the vivid HDR panel installed on the OnePlus 6, and I am confident that the majority of users will have no complaints about its ability to display content.

-Have I seen overall better panels in my opinion in 2018, though?
+Have I seen overall better panels in my opinion, though?
 Yes, absolutely, with for my money the Sony Xperia XZ3, Samsung Galaxy Note 9, and Huawei Mate 20 Pro beating it.
 Naturally, though, those phones cost more.

 OnePlus 6T review: camera and audio